 We are subject to taxation in more than one tax jurisdiction.
 As a result, our effective tax rate is derived from a combination of applicable tax rates in the various places that we operate.
 In preparing our financial statements, we estimate the amount of tax that will become payable in each of such places.
-Nevertheless, our effective tax rate may be different than experienced in the past due to numerous factors, including changes in the mix of our profitability from jurisdiction to jurisdiction, the results of examinations and audits of our tax filings, our inability to secure or sustain acceptable agreements with tax authorities, changes in accounting for income taxes and changes in tax laws, including recently enacted federal income tax laws.
+Nevertheless, our effective tax rate may be different than experienced in the past due to numerous factors, including changes in the mix of our profitability from jurisdiction to jurisdiction, changes in accounting for income taxes and changes in tax laws, including the recently enacted IRA, which imposes, among other rules, a 15% minimum tax on the book income of certain large corporations and a 1% excise tax on certain corporate stock repurchases.
 Any of these factors could cause us to experience an effective tax rate significantly different from previous periods or our current expectations and may result in tax obligations in excess of amounts accrued in our financial statements.
+In the case of changes in tax law, any such changes (particularly those that impact corporate tax rates, the realization of our net deferred tax assets, the taxation of foreign earnings, and the deductibility of expenses) could adversely affect us, possibly with retroactive effect.